jellyfin-archive/jellyfin-android-original/README.md

 MediaBrowser.Mobile
 ===================

-A Xamarin-based mobile app for Media Browser
+An Appgyver-based mobile app for Media Browser